surgiie/transformer/README.md

 Again, this is because this package is powered by the same components, so when writing code that is combined with validation, the syntax and code is consistent and fluent.

 ### Passing Arguments/Specifying Value Argument Order
-Aguments can be specified to your functions using a `<function>:<comma-delimited-list>` syntax.
+Arguments can be specified to your functions using a `<function>:<comma-delimited-list>` syntax.
 An example:

 ```php